gemfarmer/jekyll-plugins/README.md

 # jekyll-plugins
-A collection of useful Jekyll plugins
+A collection of useful Jekyll plugins.
+To use any of these plugins in your application, add the `.rb` file to your `_plugins` directory.

 ### liquify